Risk Per Trade

 FTMO $100K with 10% max drawdown ($10,000) and 5% daily loss ($5,000).
 At 1% risk ($1,000/trade): max 5 consecutive losses before daily limit, max 10 before total drawdown breach.
 At 2% risk ($2,000/trade): max 2 before daily limit, max 5 before total breach.
 Statistics show a 50% win rate strategy has a 3.1% chance of 5 consecutive losses -- acceptable at 1% risk, dangerous at 2%.

-Common mistake: The most common risk management mistake is using the same position sizing on a prop firm account as you would on a personal account.
-Prop firm accounts have hard drawdown limits that personal accounts do not.
-Size your positions so that a worst-case losing streak does not breach your drawdown limit.
+Common mistake: The most common mistake with risk per trade: using retail position sizing on a funded account.
+Prop accounts have hard breach levels that personal accounts do not.
+Size so your worst-case losing streak stays inside the drawdown limit.

 Not sure which firm matches your trading style?